GOP Bill Would Repeal Obamacare Taxes And Penalties, Keep Some Subsidies

 The bill, which will go through many revisions and challenges, was released late Monday by two House committees, Ways and Means and Energy and Commerce.
 Members are expected to start voting on parts of the bill Wednesday.

+Rep. Frank Pallone, D-N.J., and Richard Neal, D-Mass., the ranking Democrats on the Energy and Commerce and Ways and Means committee issued a joint statement saying the bill would "rip healthcare away from millions of Americans, ration care for working families and put insurance companies back in charge."

-It will ultimately need approval by the full House and the Senate before it goes to President Trump for his signature.
+The legislation will ultimately need approval by the full House and the Senate before it goes to President Trump for his signature.
 Until then, most of what is known as 'Obamacare' will stay in place.

 But it's far from clear that Republicans in the House are unified in their support of the bill.
 Members of the far-right Freedom Caucus have said they oppose giving tax credits to people who don't pay any federal income tax.

-And only a few Republican defections in the Senate could defeat the bill.
+And with only a slim majority in the Senate, only a few Republican defections could defeat the bill there.

 Four Republican Senators wrote a letter to Majority Leader Mitch McConnell saying they were concerned an early draft of the House plan would not adequately protect people who have insurance through Obamacare's Medicaid expansion.
 And Senator Rand Paul was among three conservative Republicans who criticized an earlier version of the bill as "Obamacare lite."